MaulingMonkey/notes/programming/rust/misfeatures.md

 *   Self lending iterators are awkward/impossible based on current stdlib design.
 *   Box's weird custom deref-into-inner behavior is a funky edge case that always trips me up.
 *   It would be nice to have "by-value borrows" (e.g. borrows that don't preserve the address of `self` but otherwise act as `&self`.)
+    *   See my [`valrow`](https://docs.rs/valrow/latest/valrow/) crate.
+Sadly, this is awkward enough it's mostly for FFI rather than general optimization, but it *is* neato.
 *   Would be nice to have improved panic-free coding tools.
     *   Linux's custom stdlib / cfg experiments involve eliminating sources of panics.
     *   Intrinsics like slice indexing bake panics into core language features however.